avocadolau/Platformer2D/README.md

 # I see the light

 Developed by Laura Isidro and Sofia Liles
-This 2D platformer is a Videogame Development assigment
+This is an improved assignment for a class project, new and improved features include:
+-Enimies
+-Checkpoint
+-Improved intro screen
+-Load/Save
+-Defeat enemies

 ## Assets